ralphkb/sentinel-tickets/README.md

 - Precise and organized logs of errors and all ticket events in a logs.txt file.
 - Option to edit the activity of the bot.
 - Blacklist system with the ability to add users or roles with an optional reason and view them in a list.
+- DM preference system, allowing users to toggle their preference regarding receiving DMs from the bot such as alert, close, reopen & delete.
 - Multiple Commands: Efficiently manage tickets with various commands.
     - Send the ticket panels in any channel using the panel id
     - Add Users or Roles to a ticket